 Host an appreciation event for ESPs in your school or district.
 Share photos (or screenshots) of the event on social media.

-Arrange a safe food or gift delivery for ESPs in your school or district.
+Arrange a food or gift delivery for ESPs in your school or district.

 Encourage teachers, students, and parents to mail or email a thank you letter to ESPs in their schools.

-Give a social media shout out to ESPs who have been going above and beyond to help school communities during this pandemic.
+Give a social media shoutout to ESPs who have been going above and beyond to help school communities.
 You can get creative through photos, videos, and more!
 Use #WeLoveOurESPs in your posts.

-Normally community leaders would be invited to experience the day as educators and experience the challenges of teaching and the needs of students, with the guidance of school employees.
+Community leaders are invited to experience the day as educators and experience the challenges of teaching and the needs of students, with the guidance of school employees.

-The visiting educator would perform all the duties of a regular school employee in a normal work day—teaching class, performing lunch and corridor duty, recess supervision, working in the cafeteria, among other responsibilities.
+The visiting educator performs all the duties of a regular school employee in a normal work day—teaching class, performing lunch and corridor duty, recess supervision, working in the cafeteria, among other responsibilities.

 Ideas for Celebrating

-- Invite members of the community virtually into your classroom via video call to read to students, talk about their career, or share other educational information outside the normal curriculum.
+- Invite members of the community into your classroom to read to students, talk about their career, or share other educational information outside the normal curriculum.